 Designing, developing and manufacturing thermal management materials

 Tim McCarthy, Founder and CEO ZyCoat, LLC, has been involved in the automotive sound deadening & thermal insulation business since the late 1980’s.
-After spending XX years as an executive at General Motors, in 2002 McCarthy founded HushMat, the top-rated and easiest to install sound deadening and thermal insulating material.
+After spending over 15 years as a Tier One supplier to Ford, General Motors, Chrysler and several transnational vehicle manufacturers, in 2002 McCarthy founded HushMat, the top-rated and easiest to install sound deadening and thermal insulating material.

 Before launching the ZyCoat family of products, McCarthy had always been on a quest to develop a sound and thermal insulation technology that could be applied as a spray by both DIYers and professional applicators.
 For more than a decade, McCarthy evaluated and tested numerous spray products that claimed to have thermal insulating properties.
 However, the results always fell short and it seemed like any material sprayed through an aerosol or nozzle could not provide effective thermal insulation properties.

 In 2012, a relationship between McCarthy and another business owner, who operated a breakthrough coating technology in the aerospace industry, was re-kindled in the Kansas City entrepreneurial community.
 Through a series of discussions, McCarthy was introduced to a revolutionary thermal insulation technology that finally held promise for what he had been chasing for years.
 This spray technologywas used extensively in the aerospace industry to combat the incredible heat conditions generated by jet engines.
 It was clear that this coating hadtremendous potential as a thermal management application in the automotive market.